DNS over HTTPS: Mozilla Firefox

 In 2018, Mozilla partnered with Cloudflare to deliver DoH for Firefox users that enable it (known as Trusted Recursive Resolver).
 On February 25, 2020, Firefox started enabling DNS over HTTPS for all US-based users, relying on Cloudflare's resolver by default.

 Opera

 Opera supports DoH, configurable via the browser settings page.
 By default, DNS queries are sent to Cloudflare servers.

+Brave

+Brave implemented DNS over HTTPS (DoH) by default for its desktop browser in version 1.4, released in April 2020, as part of its broader privacy-focused features to encrypt DNS queries and prevent third-party eavesdropping or manipulation.

 Public DNS servers

 DNS over HTTPS server implementations are already available free of charge by some public DNS providers.

 Implementation considerations

 Many issues with how to properly deploy DoH are still being resolved by the internet community including, but not limited to: